 - Importance of CEO buy-in.

-Company: With annual revenues of approximately $650 million, Batesville is the industry leader in the manufacture and distribution of death care products.
+Company History: With annual revenues of approximately $650 million, Batesville is the industry leader in the manufacture and distribution of death care products.
 Batesville’s products range from metal and hardwood burial caskets to cremation products, technology solutions, and innovative casket containers.

 Batesville traces its roots back to 1884 when it began producing hand-made wooden caskets as the Batesville Coffin Company.
 In 1906, John Hillenbrand acquired the company and renamed it Batesville Casket Company.
 Today, Batesville operates as a subsidiary of Hillenbrand, Inc. and is publicly trade on the New York Stock Exchange (NYSE: HI).

 Batesville has been recognized for award winning manufacturing facilities and operational excellence.
 Recently, Batesville’s manufacturing operations were identified by Industry Week as one of the Top 10 Manufacturing Plants in North America.
 The combination of an iconic brand, a truly consultative sales approach, innovative products and services, outstanding customer support and service, and a best in class logistics footprint enables Batesville to drive value and profitability.

 Topgrading Methods: While Topgrading was introduced to Hillenbrand in the 1990s, upon the completion of the Hill-Rom Hillenbrand Industries split, hiring success/practices saw a decline in hiring performance and process compliance.